Moses was worried. Who would lead the Jewish people after his death?

 In such an elevated reality, there is no conflict between the spiritual and material spheres.
 Therefore, it is logical that the supervision of both realms be combined under a single leader.
 The prophetic visions foresaw that this will be the state of the world under the leadership of the messianic king.

 This was also the level of Moses, who was responsible for both spiritual and physical needs in the wilderness.
-He was an eved ne'eman, a faithful servant who looked after the people’s material needs.
-And yet he was crowned with kelil tiferet, pure splendor, a metaphor for his exalted spiritual position.
+He was an “eved ne'eman", a faithful servant who looked after the people’s material needs.
+Moses was also crowned with “kelil tiferet", pure splendor, a metaphor for his exalted spiritual position.
 Moses never felt a contradiction between these two functions.
-His bodily powers were not weakened by the divine light that appeared to him, due to his clear recognition of the unity in God’s divine will.
+His bodily powers were not weakened by experiencing prophecy, due to his clear recognition of the unity in God’s Divine will.

 But when the intellect is unable to attain such an elevated state — when we are able to draw spiritual sustenance only when we are not encumbered with material occupations — then it is necessary to limit time and effort spent in worldly matters in order to grow spiritually.

 In summary: when the Jewish people merit the revelation of God’s unity in all realms, then they should have one leader, providing enlightenment in spiritual matters, and counsel in material ones.
 The leader will not be distanced from holiness by his occupation in mundane matters.
 On the contrary, he will gain grace and honor.
 When, however, the Jewish people fall in their spiritual level, a conflict develops between the physical and the spiritual realms.
 Then it is necessary to appoint two distinct leaders.
 In those times, the study of holy topics distances one from worldly matters.
 And occupation in worldly matters dampens the desire to warm the soul with the Torah’s holy light.